Optimization Modeling for Pandemic Vaccine Supply Chain Management: A Review and Future Research Opportunities: Vaccine Supply Chain Framework and Model Notations

 \section{Vaccine Supply Chain Framework and Model Notations}

-The vaccine supply chain comprises four primary echelons: the manufacturer (M), distribution center (DC), vaccination center (VC), and the population demand (PS), as depicted in Figure~\ref{Img:Vaccine-SC}.
-Production facilities can be located domestically or internationally, catering to multiple distribution centers or warehouses at various levels, such as national, state, city, regional, or district levels.
-The fundamental unit of inventory is the vaccine vial, which is typically transported in refrigerated trucks to numerous distribution centers that serve geographically dispersed vaccination centers.
-These vaccination centers encompass hospitals, community health centers, pharmacies, and mobile vaccination clinics.
+The vaccine supply chain comprises of four primary echelons: manufacturers (M), distribution centers (DC), vaccination centers (VC), and population demand (PS), as depicted in Figure~\ref{Img:Vaccine-SC}.
+Production facilities can be located domestically or internationally, catering to multiple distribution centers (DCs) or warehouses at various levels, such as national, state, city, regional, or district levels.
+The fundamental unit of inventory is the vaccine vial, which is typically transported in refrigerated trucks to numerous distribution centers (DCs) that serve geographically dispersed vaccination centers (VCs).
+These vaccination centers (VCs) encompass hospitals, community health centers, pharmacies, and mobile vaccination clinics.
 Depending on vaccine characteristics and availability, certain subpopulations may be prioritized for vaccination based on factors like age, occupation, or risk level.
-It is important to note that vaccine vials can contain multiple doses, necessitating consideration of shelf-life and the duration for which an open vial remains viable.
+It is important to note that vaccine vials can contain multiple doses, necessitating the consideration of shelf-life and the duration for which an open vial remains viable.
 In this paper, we assume that each vial contains a single vaccine dose.
-Furthermore, the paper employs four distinct timeframes: ordering time, receiving time, opening time, and vaccination time.
-The primary types of decisions addressed in the surveyed papers are as follows: \begin{itemize} \item \textit{Location:} Decisions regarding locating facilities, such as mass vaccination centers. \item \textit{Inventory:} Decisions on managing various aspects of vaccine inventory. \item \textit{Allocation:} Joint decisions on vaccine allocation and assignment of demand nodes to locations. \item \textit{Distribution:} Decisions regarding distribution of vaccines to demand nodes. \item \textit{Routing:} Decisions regarding the management of vehicles/mobile vaccination clinics visiting depots, vaccination centers, etc. \end{itemize}
+Furthermore, the paper employs four distinct time frames: ordering time, receiving time, opening time, and vaccination time.
+The primary types of decisions addressed in the surveyed papers are as follows: \begin{itemize} \item \textit{Location:} Decisions regarding locating facilities, such as mass vaccination centers. \item \textit{Inventory:} Decisions on managing various aspects of vaccine inventory. \item \textit{Allocation:} Joint decisions on vaccine allocation and assignment of demand nodes to locations. \item \textit{Distribution:} Decisions regarding distribution of vaccines to demand nodes. \item \textit{Routing:} Decisions regarding the management of vehicles/mobile vaccination clinics visiting depots, vaccination centers (VCs), etc. \end{itemize}